xdietcode/mkitchen/README.md

 <br>
 <br>
 <h2 align="center">About</h2>

-Time-consuming is one of the biggest problems when people prepare for their meals of the day.
-Minimalist Kitchen website offers easy 30 minutes or less recipe collections, recipes related groceries and kitchenware one-stop online shopping, which can make cooking fun and easy.
+Time-consuming is one of the biggest problems people are facing now when preparing for their meals.
+Minimalist Kitchen website offers great collections of easy 30 minutes or less recipes, featured categories, recipes related groceries and kitchenware shopping, which can make cooking fun and easy!

 **Our Mission:**
-Minimalist Kitchen aims to provide customers the best collections of recipes that can be used to cook delicious foods with minimal ingredients requirements, accompanied with our upcoming add-on features  to help optimize their recipe searching and shopping related ingredients experience all in one.
+Minimalist Kitchen aims to provide customers the best collections of recipes that can be used to cook delicious foods with minimal ingredients needed.
+With our upcoming add-on features, we believe our services will optimize the experience of recipe searching by providing you easy and quick-ready recipes, and save you the hassle of shopping related products from different other places.
 <br>
 <br>
 <br>